lukekim2002/C_LAB/README.md

 10. Factorial.
 (ReFactorial.c)
 11. Swap two numbers.
 (Re_Swap.c)
 12. Employee information.
 (Re_Employee.c)
 13. Student database.
-(Stu.c)
+(Stu.c, Re_StdDB.c)

 ---
 These are not perfect.
-So just change to your way.
+It may have some errors.
-Number 13 have not finished re-writing.
-Wait guys!
+So change to your ways.